MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 | - Key: DeferralVersions | - Data type: Dictionary   |
 | - Key: Application ID   | - Data Type: String       |

-Possible values for the version are specified as Major.
-Minor version numbers.
+Possible values for the version are specified as Major.Minor version numbers.
 There's no default value for this setting.

 **Example of Setting Deferral versions for Word and Excel**